 Tuition

-• Daily breakfast, lunch & dinner with faculty and staff
+• Daily breakfast, lunch & dinner (except lunch on Thursday in Waimea).

 • Free shuttle pickup and drop off from Kona International Airport (KOA) on the first and last day of the workshop.

-• Payment Plans: accepted writers will have the option to pay their tuition in full or opt for a payment plan divided into equal monthly payments by selecting Affirm (for U.S. & Canadian residents) at checkout.
+• Payment Plans: retreat attendees will have the option to pay their tuition in full or opt for a payment plan divided into equal monthly payments by selecting Affirm (for U.S. & Canadian residents) at checkout.

 • FAQ at the bottom of this page.